 “You have to believe in the project you are working on, and everyone respects each other’s opinions and skills, its what keeps you improving all of the time until every one is proud of the outcome.
 It is hard to find that connection where you don’t have to say much to be on the same page, but when you do, the results can be outstanding.”

-Summer 2013 – “Your clients expect you to be remarkable.
-The most important clients often get bored with yesterday and are quizzical about tomorrow which forces you to be more creative.
+“Your clients expect you to be remarkable.
+The most important clients often look forward to new trends.
+They are bored with yesterday and are quizzical about tomorrow which forces you to be more creative.
 The good ideas that spread, will always be the remarkable ones.
 ‘Good enough’ stopped being good enough a long time ago.
 So why not be great?!
 If you keep telling yourself you will be great, that’s exactly what you will become.

 “So, you may ask yourself, if it’s that easy to be great why doesn’t every body do it?
 The answer is FEAR